-The issue described above is mostly due to disk I/O contention occurring, and being aggravated by the structure of Node dependencies.
+The issue described above is mostly due to Disk I/O contention occurring and is aggravated by the structure of Node dependencies.

 Often "node_modules" folders will contain a huge number of small files, and restoring all these files can cause the aforementioned resource contention, and can lead to a high deviation in the